-Everyone knows that BenQ makes some of the best monitors for gaming and working from home on the market today.
+Everyone knows that BenQ makes some of the best monitors for gaming and working, which are direct rivals of the best Samsung monitors.
 That’s why we, the FixThePhoto team, decided to compile the detailed review of the best recently released and good old BenQ monitors.

-We carefully researched and compared 8 BenQ monitors that meet the main requirements of 2020.
-These monitors will satisfy you both when watching videos or playing games.
+We carefully researched and compared 8 BenQ monitors that meet the main requirements of 2021.
+Some options here are Adobe RGB monitors, so they can fully satisfy you both when watching videos or playing games.

-They are also great for photo editing.
+The company creates great monitors for photo editing.
 If the aesthetic side is an essential point for you, then we will ensure that BenQ always cares about the design of their products.

 Here, you will get acquainted with the best BenQ monitors that have everything: high-quality image with excellent resolution and affordable price.